harry7557558/spirulae-splat/README.md

 - Use 2D splats instead of 3D, add depth and normal regularization, use ray-splat intersection, as per SIGGRAPH 2024 paper [*2D Gaussian Splatting for Geometrically Accurate Radiance Fields*](https://arxiv.org/abs/2403.17888)
   - For normal regularization, singularity is eliminated by replacing division by depth with multiplication, which perserves the unit normal
-  - For depth regularization, use L1 loss based on center of splat instead of L2 loss; This could be improved by figuring out fast per-pixel sorting

 - Use polynomial spline kernel splats instead of Gaussians, as inspired by [kernels used in computational physics](https://en.wikipedia.org/wiki/Smoothed-particle_hydrodynamics)
   - This increases rendering speed by zeroing out opacities beyond a certain radius